"You are a whore, darlin. We all are. We take the cash, we cash the check, we show ‘em what they wanna see."Showgirls

 - Nomi is supposed to be a brilliant dancer, but if you actually watch her dance she's not all that good.

 - She's also supposed to be streetwise, but she really seems naive at times and falls for things someone genuinely streetwise never would have.

 - Informed Attractiveness: There is a lot of fuss made about Nomi's hotness, particularly her breasts, which actually aren't that special.

 - Interchangeable Asian Cultures / Mistaken Nationality: In universe: A businessman named Okita (a Japanese surname) is said to be from Bangkok.

-- It's Not Porn, It's Art: This movie was originally intended to be a social commentary about women who work in the seedy underbelly of Vegas.
+- It's Not Porn, It's Art: This movie is/was intended to be a social commentary on the sex industry (and maybe capitalism in general) and a satire of Hollywood 'rising star' narratives.
 That's not the reason most people watch the movie, however.

 - Karmic Rape: Andrew Carver's fate at Nomi's hands.

 - Klingon Promotion: Nomi gets the lead in Goddess after shoving Cristal down the stairs.
 Cristal apparently did the same thing to get her first lead.
 It's implied that this is pretty much how the showgirl hierarchy works.

 - Lame Comeback: "You're gonna jump to your conclusion!"

 - Mama Bear: Julie is sort of this.
 Although she had already had a lot of tension between her and Angie it seems to have taken Angie upsetting Julie's children that caused her to sabotage Angie and thus break her leg.